moliver28/research-handbook/content/handbook/marketing/inbound-marketing/search-marketing/analytics.md

 `Event Action = main navigation header`
 `Event Label = https://gitlab.com/users/sign_in`

 To understand what offers people find compelling we use CTA events to see when people click on buttons to follow through from a page.
 We're looking to see what resources, webcasts, trial, or other offers lead people to take action.
-A sample of a popular CTA event would match these values in `Behavior > Events > Top Events in Google Analytics.
+A sample of a popular CTA event would match these values in `Behavior > Events > Top Events in Google Analytics`.

 `Event category = CTA`
 `Event action = button`